Great Grammie Judy's Candy Cane Cookies Recipe

 Personal

-Notes: You can also use this recipe for cut out Christmas (or any Holiday) cookies.
+Notes: You can also use this recipe for cut out Christmas (or any Holiday) cookies, just add another 2 tbs. of flour.
 Flour your table, roll out the dough to 1/2" thick, cut with cookie cutters, chill in the freezer and bake the same way.
 Cool and frost.

 Uncle Mark Diamond LOVED Christmas cookies.
 He was famous for coming up to me, pointing out the window and yelling "Look Mom, a flamingo!"
-As I searched in vain out the window for a Christmas flamingo, Uncle Mark made off with cookies.
+As I searched in vain out the window for a Christmas flamingo, Uncle Mark made off with a cookie.
+He also would point to a broken cookie and remind me that I would not want to serve those to company, so I should give it to him.
+How did so many cookies get broken?

 |